-Most of our Europe programs are designed specifically so that participants can combine them with other trips.
-If you are connecting to another program, your counselor will escort you to the airport on the last day of the trip and help you get to your next destination where you will meet up with your new counselors and group.
-It is very common for people to link up two or more of our Europe for Older Teen trips!
+This program can be connected to programs in Europe and North America.
+At the end of the program, your counselor will escort you to the airport and help you get to your next destination where you will meet up with your new counselors and group.
+It is very common for people to link up two or more of our Europe for Older Teens trips!

 What is the food like on this trip?

 In a word – Delicious!
 At TFT, we believe food should be an integral part of the travel experience and always make an effort to eat at authentic establishments when we can.
 What better way to immerse yourself in the culture of a place than by sampling the local delicacies, and we encourage students to do so whenever possible!
 Just as we stay away from Americanized hotel chains, we try to avoid restaurants with menus that cater only to tourists because every good traveler knows the best food is found wherever the locals are eating!

 In Amsterdam we will experience its wide variety of cuisine and indulge in some of the city’s favorite specialties including sweet and decadent stroop waffles and even enjoy a tasty pancake dinner one night at one of the city’s most famous pancake houses!
 We will also sample some of Holland’s famous cheese and for those who dare, try a salty herring sandwich!